scratchfoundation/scratch-gui/README.md

 If you just want to play with the GUI then it's the same process as upstream scratch-gui.

+## A note on licensing

+The licensing situation is a bit more complex than for other projects because we include source code from a certain popular Scratch browser extension that uses the GPL, but we don't want to force embedders to be GPL-compliant.
+Parts of TurboWarp/scratch-gui are licensed under the BSD3c (see LICENSE) and parts of it are licensed under the GPLv3.0 (see LICENSE_GPL).

+GPLv3.0:

+ - Everything in src/addons
+ - Anything that references a file in src/addons (src/playground/[editor|player|fullscreen].jsx)

+BSD3c:

+ - The embed page (src/playground/embed.jsx)
+ - Everything not in src/addons that doesn't reference a file in src/addons

 <!--

 # scratch-gui